[Original version May 2, 2017; updated May 6, 2019]

 4. Private and Foreign Interests Seeking To Influence the Trump Administration Through Dealings with Trump Businesses

-Another significant concern is that individuals, private firms, and foreign governments may believe—rightly or wrongly—that they can curry favor with the Administration and increase their odds of favorable policy decisions by engaging in private business transactions with companies owned by or connected to President Trump—or, in the case of foreign governments, granting favorable regulatory treatment to Trump business operations.
+Another significant concern is that individuals, private firms, and foreign governments may believe—rightly or wrongly—that they can curry favor with the Administration and increase their odds of favorable policy decisions by engaging in private business transactions with companies owned by or connected to President Trump—or, in the case of foreign governments, granting favorable regulatory treatment to Trump business operations in their countries.
 This is one of the most serious concerns related to the Trump family’s interest in profiting from the presidency, as it gives rise both to the appearance of corruption and the risk of actual corruption.
-The range of possible concerns is too broad to summarize, but here are some examples of the leading sources of concern:
+The range of possible problems is too broad to summarize, but here are some examples of the leading sources of concern: